 Collection sites are located at the Transfer Station in Crookston and the Recycling Center in Fosston.
 Appliances are collected at no charge from residents (not businesses) of Polk County during regular business hours.

 Tires have been banned from Minnesota landfills due to operational issues related to difficulty achieving necessary compaction to prevent subsequent settling.
 Failure to achieve compaction results in settling, that may create a hazard to landfill staff and may create problems when landfill closure occurs.
 Waste tire piles are also preferred breeding habitat for disease-carrying mosquitoes.
-At no charge, Polk County will accept up to 8 tires per month, 24 tires total per year, from Polk County residents (not businesses) at the Transfer Station in Crookston and the Recycling Center in Fosston during regular business hours.
+At no charge, Polk County will accept up to 8 passenger vehicle tires per month, 24 passenger vehicle tires total per year, from Polk County residents (not businesses) at the Transfer Station in Crookston and the Recycling Center in Fosston during regular business hours.
+PLEASE NOTE *There are charges on tires that are larger than normal passenger vehicle tires (all those larger than standard pickup/car tires).

 Yard waste (grass clippings, leaves, prunings, etc.) have been banned from landfills in Minnesota.
 Yard waste is best managed on-site through back yard composting or the use of a mulching lawnmower.
 The Polk County Transfer Station in Crookston accepts yard waste from residents.
 Outside the Crookston area, check with local municipalities for local programs.